thewulf7/adapter/README.md

 * Simple and clean api
 * Super esay to use and Much less code

-# Gradle
+# Gradle from Maven Center or JCenter
-* compile 'com.github.thepacific:adapter:1.0.0'
+<h3>compile 'com.github.thepacific:adapter:1.0.3'  </h3>

 # RecyclerView , ListView , GrideView
 * RecyclerAdapterHelper and RecyclerAdapter for RecyclerView